dylangrant01/cdg-reader/README.md

 ## Installation
-The easiest way to install the latest version of `cdg_reader` is using `pip':
+The easiest way to install the latest version of `cdg-reader` is using `pip':

 ```
-pip install cdg-reader
+pip install cdg_reader
 ```

 ## Documentation